khaledxyz/khaledxyz-portfolio/readme.md

 And I didn't really code the JS part of the scroll up button, it was taken from W3School, but I understand some parts of it.

+A live preview is on the top right corner.
 And yeah, that's it, hope you like it.